samedayrules/ddns-update-client/README.md

 The general process is:

-1. Open Windows command prompt.
+1. Open command prompt.
 2. Change to your development directory.
 3. Clone the software repository.
 4. Make a Python virtual environment.
 5. Install the required Python modules.
 6. Run the software, either as-needed or upon startup each time you login.

-Assuming you have opened a Windows command prompt and you have navigated to your development directory:
+Under **Windows**, assuming you have opened a command prompt and you have navigated to your development directory:

 `C:>git clone https://github.com/samedayrules/ddns_update_client.git`<br>
 `C:>cd ddns_update_client`<br>